 Click here to discuss your solution and requirements

 This service allows you to purchase virtual hardware to create a server environment.
-This would be your server in the closet.
-Now, this service still has the same issues are your server in the closet with the exception, you don’t need to worry about it powering down during a power outage.
-The pricing for the server is cheaper because you are not paying to maintain the server physically, your cost is cheaper because you pay per hour and have the option of saving cost by purchasing per-year options, etc. Rebnetik team can assist you with the IaaS solutions.
+This replaces “your server in the closet.”
+Now, this service still has the same issues as “your server in the closet” however you don’t need to worry about it powering down during a power outage and running into the office to power cycle your server.
+The pricing for the server is cheaper because you are not paying to maintain the server physically, your cost is cheaper because you pay per hour and have the option of saving cost by purchasing per-year options, reserved instances etc. The Rebnetik team can assist you with the latest with IaaS solutions.
 Whether this is an existing or new implementation.

 Like SaaS, this service provides specific applications to be used in a cloud environment.
 Applications such as SQL is a very popular Platform as a Service package.
-Just the application and no server is a lifetime of headaches that have just disappeared.
-No need to worry about the server, you just create your database and maintain only your database.
+Maintaining only your database, not the application or server is a lifetime of “no headaches”.
+You just create your database and maintain only your database.

-I know it was long and reading this much is horrible (at times) but clients should know what does cloud infrastructure mean to a client.
-Simply put, it removes the headache of trying to maintain the physical attributes of your “Server in the closet”.
-Your normal day to day maintenance including hardware and software updates is pretty much a figment in the past.
-Cloud infrastructure provides you as the client a better way of managing your IT systems for both you and the company used to manage your IT systems.
+I know it was long and reading this much is horrible (at times).
+Simply put, cloud infrastructure removes the headache of trying to maintain the physical attributes of your “Server in the closet”.
+Your normal day to day of hardware updates is pretty much a figment in the past.
+Cloud infrastructure provides you as the client a better way of managing your IT systems which includes your budgeting for your organization.

 That’s it and hope this helps in your understanding of what cloud infrastructure can do for your business.